General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Limbe ©Hans Kylberg

-The beautiful country of Cameroon is situated on the Gulf of Guinea, on the west coast of Africa, sandwiched between the powerful Nigeria to the north and Equatorial Guinea to the south.
-Cameroon is often proudly called 'Africa in Miniature' or 'Africa in One Country' due to the incredible variety of its natural landscapes, which include tropical rainforests, beaches, mountains and deserts.
+The beautiful country of Cameroon is situated on the Gulf of Guinea, on the west coast of Africa, sandwiched between Nigeria to the north and Equatorial Guinea to the south.
+Cameroon is often proudly called 'Africa in Miniature' or 'Africa in One Country' due to the incredible variety of its natural landscapes, which include tropical rainforests, beaches, mountains, and deserts.

 Cameroon is a great destination for adventurous travellers keen to experience a still relatively undiscovered African paradise which has a wealth of natural attractions to offer.
 As the name 'Africa in One Country' promises, a holiday in Cameroon is rewarding in its variety.